-EMV Express Transit Support (U) This is a new Apple Pay Wallet option for EMV payment cards to be set for Express Transit on open loop transit systems that support the feature, only on Portland TriMet for now.
+EMV Express Transit Support This is a new Apple Pay Wallet option for payment cards (bank cards) to be set for Express Transit on open loop transit systems that support the feature, only on Portland TriMet for now.
 The new Apple Express Transit support page explains payment card support.
-Reader feedback suggests payment card support is the usual mixed bag of bank card services, limited by region issuers and issues.
+Reader feedback suggests payment card support is the usual mixed bag of bank card services limited by region issuers and issues.
 EMV transit is always slower at the gate than native transit cards, both plastic and virtual, and only supports standard fares.

 The low key nature of this service addition is rather unusual.
 Lots of under the hood changes have been made in iOS 12.3 Wallet in advance of the Apple Card launch: EMV Express Transit support, the removal of long term beta status for Beijing and Shanghai Transit Cards, the huge leap in Express Transit performance, and much more.
-I suspect that we’ll hear all about these developments along with new NFC features to be announced for iOS 13 Apple Pay Wallet at WWDC19.
+We’ll hear all about these developments along with new NFC features to be announced for iOS 13 Apple Pay Wallet at WWDC19.

 Wallet UI Changes Suica UI Wallet changes have been ongoing since iOS 12.2 and are still hit and miss.
 The UI has improved some from iOS 12.2: transaction detail running order has changed slightly to avoid long strings that are easy clipped in English.
 Unfortunately, important Suica settings are still too easy to miss.
 Users still have to dig around to find them.
 I hope Apple continues to improve the Wallet card UI in iOS 13.
 Here’s a look: